 And I pointed out every two to four years, you get this false narrative.

-Republicans, you're like them black churches are gonna burn, according to the Democratic Party of Missouri, a radio ad that they had run, or the 2000 James Bird, or all the things that we played last week.
+Republicans, you're like, them black churches are going to burn according to the Democratic Party in Missouri, a radio ad that they had run, or the 2000 James Byrd ad, or all the things that we played last week.

 When do we want them now?